Here's Exactly How to Get Hair as Good as Meghan Markle's Signature Blowout

 From the moment Meghan Markle first stepped into the public eye with Prince Harry after announcing their engagement news, all eyes have been on her style.
 Between her crisp white jacket and perfectly undone blowout, the former actress, who will soon be marrying into the royal family, has been catching the world’s attention not just for her impending status, but her fashion and beauty looks as well.
-So in order to find out how to achieve her waves, we turned to celebrity hair extension expert Kathy Benghanem, who breaks down her secrets for creating a look like Markle’s in the How It’s Done video, above.
+So in order to find out how to achieve her waves, we turned to celebrity hair extension expert and owner of New York’s Gemini 14 Salon Kathy Benghanem, who breaks down her secrets for creating a look like Markle’s in the How It’s Done video, above.

 First things first: if your hair isn’t as long as Markle’s medium-length cut, obtaining a set of clip-in hair extensions might be your first order of business.
 Benghanem uses the Hair U Wear 18-in. clip-in extensions, which are divided into small 4” pieces to create a natural look around the head.